Richard Cobbold

-Richard Cobbold (1797 – 5 January 1877) was a British writer.
+Richard Cobbold (1797 – 5 January 1877) was a British writer and Church of England clergyman.

 Life

 Richard Cobbold was born in 1797 in the Suffolk town of Ipswich, to John (1746–1835) and the poet and writer Elizabeth (née Knipe) Cobbold (1764–1824).
 The Cobbolds were a large and affluent family who made their money from the brewing industry.

 Educated at Caius College, Cambridge, Cobbold entered the church, starting at St Mary-le-Tower in Ipswich before moving to Wortham in 1825 with his wife and three sons.

 He remained there until his death on 5 January 1877.

 Cobbold is best known as the author of the History of Margaret Catchpole, a novel based on the romantic adventures of a woman living in the neighbourhood of Ipswich, in whom Cobbold's father had taken a kindly interest.
 For the copyright of this book he is said to have received £1,000.
 However Cobbold did not make much money by his other literary ventures, which were mostly undertaken for charitable purposes.
 Thus his account of Mary Ann Wellington brought in no less than £600, much of it in small gifts, for the subject of the book, who was afterwards placed in an almshouse by Cobbold's exertions.